DeFive (FIVE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 DeFive Historical Price

-According to the latest data gathered on DeFive live price page, the current price of DeFive is 0.00297674USD.
-The circulating supply of DeFive(FIVE) is 948.61M FIVE , giving it a market capitalization of $2.82M.
+According to the latest data gathered on DeFive live price page, the current price of DeFive is 0.00285203USD.
+The circulating supply of DeFive(FIVE) is 948.60M FIVE , giving it a market capitalization of $2.72M.

 How Does DeFive (FIVE) Price Prediction Module Work?